Blog-Reference and Blog-Reference and Blog-Reference

 To her fellow economists, she referred as ‘throng of superfluous economists’.
 Indeed, this is their track record: provably false

-• Walrasian microfoundations (including equilibrium), since 140+ years,
+• Walrasian microfoundations (including equilibrium), for 140+ years,

 ALL theories/models that contain profit, maximization-and-equilibrium, or I=S/IS-LM are a priori false and this is more than 90 percent of the content of peer-reviewed economic quality journals and 100 percent of textbooks of renowned authors since 1948.